StackVista/stackstate-docs/use/stackstate-ui/perspectives/metrics-perspective.md

 ## Time travel

-Time traveling with the Telemetry Perspective is also possible.
+Time traveling with the Metrics Perspective is also possible.
 When time traveling, the currently selected Topology is time traveled, and the telemetry of those components are depicted in the charts.
 It is possible that the selected component may no longer exist in the time traveled state, no data for this component will be shown.

 ## Ordering

-The Telemetry Perspective orders the telemetry streams based on their priority.
+The Metrics Perspective orders the telemetry streams based on their priority.
 The priority can be configured on the Telemetry Inspector screen.